 Flying-fox movement ecology

 How and why animals move across the planet has fascinated humankind since time immemorial.
 However, until recently, progress in movement research has been slow due to technological limitations and a lack of consistent methodology.
-Current research focuses on understanding the underlying causes of movement patterns and their ecological and evolutionary consequence; however, a key challenge is to integrate our understanding of movement across different spatiotemporal scales in single systems.
-Multi-scale investigations are crucial for a fundamental understanding of the causes and consequences of animal movement, and are key for managing our biodiversity under anthropogenic environmental change.
+Current research focuses on understanding the underlying causes of movement patterns and their ecological and evolutionary consequences.
+Such studies are key for our fundamentla understanding of animal movement as well as for managing our biodiversity under anthropogenic environmental change.

 Flying-foxes are charismatic bats found across the Old World and Australia.
 They are the most mobile mammals on earth by most measures, and ideal models for studying movement across a wide range of spatiotemporal scales.
 Flying-fox movements range from small relocations within colonies and foraging sites, to nightly foraging trips of up to 80 km, to long-distance nomadism covering thousands of kilometres across up to 16 degrees of latitude in a single year.

 Their extreme mobility makes flying-foxes key long-distance pollen and seed dispersers in Australia’s fragmented forest ecosystems, and enables their successful exploitation of the unpredictable resource environment of this country.
 However, their mobility also facilitates transmission of disease and often brings them in conflict with humans, and so they require a precarious balancing of conservation and management concern.